jcmgray/quimb/README.rst

 for *'quantum information many-body'* calculations, focusing primarily on **tensor networks**.
 The code is hosted on `github <https://github.com/jcmgray/quimb>`_, and docs are hosted on `readthedocs <http://quimb.readthedocs.io/en/latest/>`_.
-Functionality is split into two main modules:
+Functionality is split in two:

 ----------------------------------------------------------------------------------